CoderSATTY/LinkedIN-Profile-Photo-Generator/README.md

 python run Scripts/LinkedIN_Train_Lora.yaml
 ```
 ### 💡 Note:
-A new folder will be created based on your config’s output path.
+-A new folder will be created based on your config’s output path.
-It will contain all checkpoints and sample outputs.
+-It will contain all checkpoints and sample outputs.
-You can safely interrupt training with Ctrl+C. Resume training anytime and it will continue from the last saved checkpoint.
+-You can safely interrupt training with Ctrl+C. Resume training anytime and it will continue from the last saved checkpoint.